-Professor Rivest is the Vannevar Bush Professor in MIT's Dept. of Electrical Engineering and Computer Science.
+Professor Rivest is an MIT Institute Professor.
+His home department is the Department of Electrical Engineering and Computer Science.
 He is a member of MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), a member of the lab's Theory of Computation Group and is a leader of its Cryptography and Information Security Group.

 Professor Rivest has current research interests in cryptography, computer and network security, voting systems, and algorithms.
 In the past he has also worked extensively in the area of machine learning.